pmacdonald07/social-network-api/README.md

   ## Description
-  This project is an exercise in creating a server, database, and API routes using MongoDB, Mongoose, and Express.
+  This is the back end for a social media application.
+This app has a server, database, and API routes created using MongoDB, Mongoose, and Express.

   ## Table of Contents
   [Installation](#installation)